 - I love Facebook.
 It has helped me stay better connected to distant friends and family.
 Plus, I have made connections with people all over the world.

 - Skype, Facetime, and Zoom allow me to easily see and connect with others.
 These tools make it easy to visit with with our daughter, Katie, who has lived in Amsterdam for the last seven years.
 With little effort I can provide remote therapeutic counselling and deliver online presentations.

 - TedTalks provide cutting edge thinking and information.
 Webinars have opened the doors to economical and international learning.

 - Creative activities abound on platforms such as Canva, Pinterest, and of course, YouTube.
-I enjoy taping resilient strengthening messages.
-Take a look at YouTube/woeToWow
+I enjoy video-taping resilient strengthening messages.
+Please look at YouTube/woeToWow

 - The internet gives me a sense of competence.
 I no longer worry about not knowing.
 I can google it!

 - Lastly, I feel excited to share my discoveries and thoughts through blogging.

-The two perspectives to engage with Social Media is:
+The two cautions about engaging with Social Media are: